Construction Management» open the printable degree» search for more Areas of Study

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.

-The following list of jobs provides some examples of the types of work available to construction management graduates in the commercial construction industry.
+The following list of job titles provides some of the more common examples of work available to Construction Management graduates in the commercial construction industry.

 - Building Site Manager / Building Site Supervisor / Building Technician / Clerk of Works

 - Development Compliance Officer

 Graduates can use the transferable skills gained in their studies to work outside the construction industry.
 In some instances, further study may be required.